LEPK02/sc1015-assignment/README.md

-# Predicting EPL Results Using Machine Learning
+# Predicting Football Results Using Machine Learning
 by Luke, Rachmiel, and Billie (FCEA Team 6)
 ## Workflow